 Transparent may refer to any of the following:

-3. When referring to color, transparent color is a color that lacks color or a color that is the same color as the background.
+3. When referring to color, transparent color is a color that lacks color or a color that's the same color as the background.
 For example, this text "example text" is red text with a red background, dragging the mouse and highlighting the red box shows the text.
 The text is transparent since it is the same color as the background.

-Note: There is no HTML transparent color code.
+There is no HTML transparent color code.
 If you wanted to have text with a transparent background, you would need to create a transparent image with the text in the image.